django/asgiref/specs/www.rst

   missing defaults to ``b""``.

-* ``more_body`` (*bool*) -- Signifies if there is additional content to come (as part of a Response Body message).
-If ``False``, response will be taken as complete and closed, and any further messages on the channel will be ignored.
+* ``more_body`` (*bool*) -- Signifies if there is additional content to come (as part of a *Response Body* message).
+If ``False``, and the server is not expecting *Response Trailers* response will be taken as complete and closed, and any further messages on the channel will be ignored.
 Optional; if missing defaults to ``False``.

 Disconnect - ``receive`` event